aws-samples/amazon-translate-text-extract-sample/README.md

 # Serverless Document Translation

 ## Summary
-This solution allows users to create a automatic pipeline to translate text documents from one language to another.
+This solution allows users to create an automatic pipeline to translate text documents from one language to another.
 You can use any of the supported *language pairs* offered by [Amazon Translate](https://docs.aws.amazon.com/translate/latest/dg/what-is.html).

 ## Workflow